stormpath/stormpath-documentation/source/auth_n.rst

     These are not the only SAML-enabled Identity Providers that Stormpath can integrate with, but they are the ones that have been tested and verified as working.

+    Currently these instructions only cover SP-initiated SAML and not the IdP-initiated flow configuration.

 This guide will also show you how to set-up login against a private deployment running ADFS with SAML 2.0 support.

 .. todo::